TazinRahman1105050/JEM-Mapper/README.md

-We present an efficient parallel algorithmic workflow, called JEM-mapper, that uses a new minimizer-based Jaccard estimator (or JEM) sketch to perform alignment-free mapping of long reads
+We present an efficient parallel algorithmic workflow, called JEM-mapper, that uses a new minimizer-based Jaccard estimator (or JEM) sketch to perform alignment-free mapping of long reads.
+We are able to implement and test this new multithreaded extension to the code (MPI+OpenMP multithreading).
 ![image](https://github.com/user-attachments/assets/e0df386c-64a4-4237-800d-648af513b4e1)